Gordon Bacon is urging the federal government to think differently about agriculture and climate change.

-Industry leaders are already moving toward food that is healthy and sustainable.
+Industry leaders are already moving toward food that is sustainable.

 Companies such as Unilever, Walmart and PepsiCo have adopted sustainability protocols, in which they will buy only grain, oilseeds and other ingredients from farmers who use less fertilizer and emit fewer greenhouse gases.

-Yuen Pau Woo, a senator from B.C., challenged Bacon’s idea of reducing greenhouse gas emissions from agriculture through “moral suasion.”
+Yuen Pau Woo, a senator from British Columbia, challenged Bacon’s idea of reducing greenhouse gas emissions from agriculture through “moral suasion.”

 Society and the environment would benefit if Canadians ate more peas, lentils and other healthy food that have minimal environmental impacts.

 However, a carbon tax could push consumers in that direction.

 “The price mechanism is the best way to get at changing consumer behaviour without making normative judgments about whether your meat diet is harming the planet,” Woo said.

 “If we can capture all the (costs) of carbon emissions in the supply chain and have it show up in the price, it’s more likely to influence consumers than anything else.”

 Bacon disagreed.
 He said taxation is a blunt instrument.
 If Canadians would make different choices if they knew how a certain food affected the environment.

 “I think we’re underestimating the ability of consumers to make informed (decisions),” he said.